yolo-county-public-defender/media_sorting/README.md

 The script will:

+1. Create the NonMedia backup directory if it doesn't exist
-1. Perform a dry run first, showing what files would be moved
+2. Perform a dry run first, showing what files would be moved
-2. Ask for confirmation before proceeding
+3. Ask for confirmation before proceeding
-3. Extract any ZIP files in their original locations
+4. Extract any ZIP files in their original locations
-4. Move non-media files to the backup directory
+5. Move non-media files to the backup directory
-5. Generate an operations log in the backup directory
+6. Generate an operations log in the backup directory

 ## Operation Logs